denoland/std/collections/README.md

 ### dropLastWhile

-Returns all elements in the given collection until the last element that does not match the given predicate
+Returns a new array that drops all elements in the given collection until the last element that does not match the given predicate

 Example: